Grade Value Explanation

 Classes dropped after the first week of classes will be assigned a grade of W through the designated Automatic W deadline.
 After the Automatic W deadline for the class (see Official Calendar or Non-Standard Session Dates for class deadlines), a grade of W or F must be assigned by the instructor when signing the paper drop request form.
 Instructors cannot assign a grade of W through the faculty grade roster in One.IU or Oncourse.

-At the conclusion of each term, a Grade Record with Context Grades is available for download in a print-ready format via the website grades.indiana.edu for all students enrolled at Indiana University Bloomington.
+At the conclusion of each term, a Context Grade Report is available for download in a print-ready format via the website grades.indiana.edu for all students enrolled at Indiana University Bloomington.

 The IU GPA reflects the student's GPA according to standard university-wide rules.
 The Semester IU GPA, as well as a cumulative to date IU GPA, are calculated at the end of each semester.
 The overall IU GPA summary statistics are reflected at the end of each student career level.

 The Student Program GPA is calculated according to the rules determined by the student's academic program as of the DATE ISSUED date, which appears in the upper left hand corner.
 This GPA is subject to change whenever the student changes program.
 The cumulative Program GPA statistics are based on the student's last active program at that career level.

 Context Grade Information

 On the Context Grade Report, the Context Grade and Grade Distribution information for each class in which a student was enrolled appears on the Context Grade Report to the right of the course title.